Requirement to Provide “Summary of Benefits and Coverage”

 Paperwork Reporting Requirements

-In 2014, Section 1514 of the law will require any "offering employer" and "non-offering large employers" to report certain information to both the IRS and their full-time employees.
+In 2015, Section 6055 and 6056 of the law will require health insurers on behalf of offering small employers and all large employers to report certain information to both the IRS and their full-time employees.

 - The information required to be reported includes: (1) name, address and employer identification number of the employer; (2) certification as to whether the employer offers its full-time employees and their dependents the opportunity to enroll in “minimum essential coverage” under an eligible employer-sponsored plan; (3) the number of full-time employees of the employer for each month during the calendar year; (4) name, address and taxpayer identification number of each full-time employee employed by the employer during the calendar year and the number of months, if any, during which the employee (and any dependents) was covered under a plan sponsored by the employer during the calendar year; and (5) other information as the government may require.